Madonna studies: Background

 In Madonna: A Biography (2007), Mary Cross asserts that "the turmoil of new theory imported from Europe and the culture wars of ideology were bringing huge changes to the American academic world and the college curriculum.
 Whole departments devoted to popular culture and media studies emerged as well women's studies came into its own.
 And Madonna seemed to illustrate extremely well what was happening on the embattled cultural ramparts of late twentieth-century American.
 A perfect example of the whole theory of postmodernism the academic world was suddenly so immersed in".

 According to professor Santiago Fouz-Hernández, author of Madonna's Drowned Worlds (2004), the abundance of critical work on the artist has almost certainly been part of broader developments in methodological trends in academia: the study of popular culture has come a long way since David Riesman described it in 1960 as "a relatively new field in American social science".
+During the growth of the Madonna Phenomenon, a reflection of contemporary attitudes were occurring in the perception of popular art, not only among academics but among mainstream pop critics as well.